CDP’s forests program assists companies to disclose on

 Find out more below or if you have any further questions please get in touch with our disclosure support team at firstname.lastname@example.org.

 - Stakeholder communication: increased transparency and effective communication with other stakeholders including clients and consumers.
+Companies publicly responding to CDP’s forests program are recognised by a number of public platforms, notably supply-change.org and forest500.org.

 - Internal risk management: review risk management processes and stimulate work with suppliers and customers to develop timely solutions to potential problems, improving the resilience of the supply chain.

 - Regulatory risks: With increasing international pressure to address food security and build a sustainable economic model, more rapid regulatory change is only to be expected across commodities.
-For example, illegal timber regulations prohibiting the import of illegal material are being implemented in the EU, USA & Australia.
+For example, illegal timber regulations prohibiting the import of illegal material have been implemented in the EU, USA & Australia.
 Companies dependent on forest risk commodities, and their shareholders, are at risk from losing the value that access to artificially low-cost resources from the use of recently deforested land brings.
 Disclosure and voluntary action is the best defence that business has against heavy handed or ill thought-out legislation, and the best preparation for future legislation.

 - Reputational risks: High profile NGO campaigns can impact badly on a company’s reputation and can originate from and impact on other parts of the same supply chain.
 For example, the European ‘horse meat scandal’ in 2013 revealed very publically the lack of traceability and verification in some retail companies’ supply chains.
+Further in 2014 and 2015, a great number of businesses were targeted by NGO campaigns, including those from Greenpeace, Forest Heroes, SomeOfUs and the Rainforest Action Network.

 - Benchmarking: understand performance and progress.
-The forests program provides individual level feedback with a (non-public) score to allow benchmarking against others in the same sector.
+The forests program provides individual level feedback with a score to allow benchmarking against others in the same sector.

 - Staying ahead of the curve: we provide information on commodity challenges globally and have a good understanding of the global NGO/policy agenda.